AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-BUILD_INSTRUCTIONS_CONTEXT.md

 ---

 Eclipse projects must ensure that community members can build project artifacts from source with reasonable effort, regardless of whether they use the Eclipse Foundation’s Common Build Infrastructure (CBI) or their own build systems.
-Projects are strongly encouraged to use CBI but are not strictly required to do so.
+Projects are encouraged to use CBI but are not strictly required to do so.

 To support adoption and contributions, projects should maintain a Contributor Guide (typically CONTRIBUTING.md in the repository root).
 This file must be concise, accessible, and include: